First Wooden Driver Head >250cc in Volume/Size

 Even before Tom began to assign finite element analysis to predict the performance of a metal wood face design, he was aware that the strength to modulus ratio of Titanium made it a better face material for increasing ball velocity.
 Tom also realized that the spring face capability of a Titanium face would be enhanced by increasing the surface area of the face that could be unsupported or untouched by welding.
 Driver heads in which the face was welded to the head body on the edges of the face experience a reduction in the total area of the face that could flex inward at impact.

-By first forging a 6/4 Titanium face in a cup-face construction and then casting high strength 7005-T6 aluminum material of the body of the Black Hawk Driver around the ‘cupped’ edges of the Titanium face, the deflection (spring face) capability of the face for its designed size was able to be maximized.
-The same ‘cup-face’ Titanium face construction as employed by Callaway Golf in their Titanium woodheads, did not come about until 2 years later.
+By first forging a 6/4 Titanium face in a cup-face construction and then casting high strength 7005-T6 aluminum material of the body of the Black Hawk Driver around the ‘cupped’ edges of the Titanium face, the deflection (spring face) capability of the face for its designed size was able to be maximized over the more rigid face edge of a plate formed face piece.
+The same ‘cup-face’ Titanium face construction as first employed by Callaway Golf in their Titanium woodheads did not come about until 2 years later.

 First Beta Grade Titanium Alloy Driver Introduced in the USA